Transformative Leadership: Inspiring Positive Connection, Courage, and Culture in the Workplace with Rob Dube & Kevin Hancock

 - After experiencing subtle life shifts during silent retreats, Rob was inspired to write his book, donothing, and organize donothing Retreats.
 [1:36]

-- How senses are heightened and leaders bond during the times of silence.
+- How senses are heightened and leaders bond and create positive connections during the times of silence.
 [9:05]

 - The Simple Six are six things we should all do every day but sometimes forget.
 [17:31]

-- At ImageOne, employees are entrusted to be authentic and do their tasks without oversight.
+- At ImageOne, employees are entrusted to be authentic in the workplace and do their tasks without oversight.
 [26:10]

 Entrepreneur Rob Dube is an avid meditator of 13 years, the author of donothing™: the most rewarding leadership challenge you will ever take, and organizer of the donothing™ leadership silent retreat.